 See the IEP Student Complaint Process for detailed information.

-Standards of academic conduct are topics which involve academic dishonesty, cheating and plagiarism, using the citing sources appropriately.
+Standards of academic conduct are topics which involve academic dishonesty, cheating and plagiarism, using and citing sources appropriately, and following the instructor’s guidelines about using Artificial Intelligence (AI) and other online assignment help tools.
 U.S. standards of academic conduct might differ from those in your country, so it is very important that you understand what is expected and required.
-If you don't meet these standards you may be accused of academic dishonesty, which is a serious offense and might result in getting you expelled, or rejected from the University.
-You might even have to give up your plans to study in the U.S.
+If you don't meet these standards you may be accused of academic dishonesty, which is a serious offense and might result in getting you suspended or expelled, or could negatively impact your admission to the University of Minnesota.

 At the University of Minnesota, academic dishonesty means misrepresenting your work or violating the rights of another student in academic work, which includes: